common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 The most common pattern - a by-pass, e.g. as used when deciding whether to run a BAM indexer or just pass on a BAM file - is very easy to implement.

-### runIf
+### when

-The `runIf` field allows the workflow developer to isolate the trigger condition for whether a conditional step should run or not into a single explicit field.
+The `when` field allows the workflow developer to isolate the trigger condition for whether a conditional step should run or not into a single explicit field.
 This makes it easy for a reader to determine if a step can be conditional and makes it easy for Visual Programming editors and other tools to mark the step